secureyourself7/python-keylogger/README.md

 You are free to copy, modify and reuse the source code at your own risk.

 ### Uses
 Some uses of a keylogger are:
-- Security Testing: improving the protection against hidden key loggers
+- Security Testing: improving the protection against hidden key loggers;
-- Business Administration: Monitor what employees are doing (with their consent)
+- Business Administration: Monitor what employees are doing (with their consent);
-- School/Institutions: Track keystrokes and log banned words in a file.
+- School/Institutions: Track keystrokes and log banned words in a file;
-- Personal Control and File Backup: Make sure no one is using your computer when you are away.
+- Personal Control and File Backup: Make sure no one is using your computer when you are away;
-- Parental Control: Track what your children are doing.
+- Parental Control: Track what your children are doing;
 - Self-analysis and assessment.

 ### Features
-- Global event hook on all (even On-Screen) keyboards using [Keyboard](https://github.com/boppreh/keyboard)
+1. Global event hook on all (even On-Screen) keyboards using [Keyboard](https://github.com/boppreh/keyboard).
-- Pure Python, no C modules to be compiled.
+1. Pure Python, no C modules to be compiled.
-- Human-readability of logs:
+1. Human-readability of logs:
-  - Logging keys as they actually are in your layout.
-Cyrillic keyboard layout is fully implemented.
+  - Logging keys as they actually are in your layout; cyrillic keyboard layout is fully implemented;
-  - Logging window titles and current time where appropriate.
+  - Logging window titles and current time where appropriate;
-  - Backspace support (until the active window is changed).
+  - Backspace support (until the active window is changed);
-  - Full upper- and lowercase detection (capslock + shift).
+  - Full upper-/ lowercase detection (capslock + shift keys).
-- Variety of logging modes:
+1. Variety of logging modes:
-  - Storing logs locally
+  - Storing logs locally;
-  - Sending logs to Google Forms
+  - Sending logs to Google Forms;
-  - Sending logs via email
+  - Sending logs via email;
-  - Uploading logs via FTP
+  - Uploading logs via FTP;
-  - Debug mode (printing to console)
+  - Debug mode (printing to console).
-- Privacy and security:
+1. Privacy protection:
   - RSA public-key encryption of logs on the fly using [PyCrypto](https://www.dlitz.net/software/pycrypto/).
-- Variable logging frequency (by default once every 100 new characters).
+1. Variable logging frequency (by default once every 100 new characters).
-- Persistence:
+1. Persistence:
-  - Adding to Windows Startup.
+  - Adding to Windows Startup;
   - Every 10 seconds making sure that a keylogger process is running.

 ### Getting started

 #### System requirements
 - MS Windows (tested on 10).
-TBD: add Linux and macOS.
+TODO: add Linux and macOS support;
 - Python 3.7+: https://www.python.org/downloads/

 #### Usage